Elliptic special Weingarten surfaces of minimal type in $\mathbb{R}^3$ of finite total curvature: Preliminaries

+As a consequence, the family $\{M_\tau:\tau>0\}$ provides the catenoidal barriers needed in the half-space argument; see Figure \ref{fig:generatrices}.

-\begin{corollary}[Half-space theorem for ESWMT-surfaces, \cite{SaEarp1}] Let $f$ be a non-negative elliptic function Lipschitz at $0$ satisfying $f(0)=0$, \eqref{inf-condition} and \eqref{SaEarp-condition2}.
-Let $\Sigma$ be a complete connected properly immersed ESWMT-surface verifying $H=f(q)$.
-If $\Sigma$ is contained in a half space of $\mathbb{R}^3$, then $\Sigma$ is flat. \end{corollary}
+\begin{corollary}[Half-space theorem for $f$-surfaces, \cite{SaEarp1}] Let $f$ be a non-negative elliptic function, Lipschitz at $0$, satisfying $f(0)=0$, \eqref{inf-condition}, and \eqref{SaEarp-condition2}.
+Let $\Sigma$ be a complete connected properly immersed $f$-surface in $\mathbb{R}^3$.
+If $\Sigma$ is contained in a half-space, then $\Sigma$ is a plane. \end{corollary}